memesmith0/mcr14/README.md

 mcr14 - tiny posix macros - we implement syntax so you don't have to

-mcr14 is a prototype for an advanced macro system where the macros have macros.
+mcr14 is a prototype for an advanced macro system where the macros have macros. it adds macros to nearly every programming language

 ######################################################################################